carlynpetrella/carlynrocks/FinalProjectCarlynPetrella.md

 I found this exercise very useful.
 Of the three people interviewed, they had similar comments.
 I'm breaking comments down with a few specifics from each interview, but I heard the sentiments more than once.

-Interview 1: Felt my story left them wanting more information on how to help the forests.
+Interview 1: This user felt my story left them wanting more information on how to help the forests.
 It is mentioned in the story that Aus/NZ turned their deforestation around, and the user wanted the information on how they did that.
 Because it was not my intention to provide that type of information, I am going to re-phrase some of that type.

+Interview 2: This user wanted to see more consistency in the graphs.
+They thought that potentially the graphs should all be of the same "type".
+All line graph or all bar chart, etc. Beyond that, the first line graph, user had a difficult time interpreting that it was measuring "forest loss".
+I think this graph would be better suited as an area chart.
+Additionally, user 2 had a hard time interpreting the last area chart, of Aus/NZ "negative loss".
+I will have to re-work that chart.